Silent Way: Background and principles

-These principles situate the Silent Way in the tradition of discovery learning, that sees learning as a creative problem-solving activity.
+These principles situate the Silent Way in the tradition of discovery learning, that sees learning as a creative problem-solving activity guided by a teacher.

 Design and goals

 The general goal of the Silent Way is to help beginning-level students gain basic fluency in the target language, with the ultimate aim being near-native language proficiency and good pronunciation.
 An important part of this ability is being able to use the language for self-expression; students should be able to express their thoughts, feelings, and needs in the target language.
 In order to help them achieve this, teachers emphasize self-reliance.
 Students are encouraged to actively explore the language, and to develop their own 'inner criteria' as to what is linguistically acceptable.

-The role of the teacher is that of technician or engineer.
+The role of the teacher is that of a coach.
 The teacher's task is to focus the students' attention, and provide exercises to help them develop language facility; however, to ensure their self-reliance, the teacher should only help the students as much as is strictly necessary.
-As Gattegno says, "The teacher works with the student; the student works on the language."
 For example, teachers will often give students time to correct their own mistakes before giving them the answer to a question.
 Teachers also avoid praise or criticism, as it can discourage students from developing self-reliance.
+As Gattegno says, "The teacher works with the student; the student works on the language."

-In the Silent Way students are seen as bringing a vast amount of experience and knowledge with them to the classroom; namely, their first language.
+In the Silent Way students are seen as bringing experience and knowledge with them to the classroom.
 The teacher capitalizes on this knowledge when introducing new material, always building from the known to the unknown.
-The students begin their study of the language by studying its sound system.
-The sounds are associated to different colors using a sound-color chart that is specific to the language being learned.
+The students begin learning the language by work on its sound system.
+The sounds are associated with different colors on a sound-color chart that is specific to the language being learned.
 The teacher first elicits sounds that are already present in the students' native language, and then progresses to the development of sounds that are new to them.
-These sound-color associations are later used to help the students with spelling, reading, and pronunciation.
+These sound-color associations are later used to help the students with spelling and reading.